-Mr. Niland joined Harpoon Medical as its president and CEO in 2014.
-A true entrepreneur, Harpoon Medical is Bill’s fourth medical device startup over a 25-year career in the medical device industry.
+Mr. Niland joined Harpoon Medical as its president and CEO in 2014 and has since sold the company to Edwards Lifesciences for $100M upfront and up to $250M overall.
+A true entrepreneur, Harpoon Medical was Bill’s fourth medical device startup over a 25-year career in the medical device industry.
 He founded and was the Chief Business Officer of Vapotherm, a noninvasive ventilation company that pioneered a new treatment modality now known as “high flow nasal cannula therapy.”
 Earlier in his career Bill started and successfully managed two other healthcare companies which were eventually sold to Mediq Mobile X-ray and Vital Signs.
 Bill holds 12 patents for medical devices.
-Bill earned his Bachelor of Science degree in law and justice studies from Rowan University in Glassboro, New Jersey.

 Mr. Hallenbeck has spent over 30 years working with inventors, entrepreneurs and university tech transfer offices in developing, funding, licensing and commercializing technology, especially biotechnology and medical technology.
 He has worked with universities and both small and large companies to develop and commercialize technology.
 Bob has done this both as a lawyer for Becton Dickinson but also as the head of business development and strategy, including a period where he ran BD's venture capital fund.
 Although Bob retired from BD in 2015 after nearly 28 years, he continues to be involved in technology transfer and development through his role as Chair of both the Maryland Innovation Initiative and the Maryland E-nnovation Program.

 Jerry L. Prince, PhD